treeform/webby/README.md

 [API reference](https://nimdocs.com/treeform/webby)

+This library has no dependencies other than the Nim standard library.

 Webby is a collection of common HTTP data structures and functionality.
 This includes things like `Url`, `HttpHeaders`, `QueryParams` etc.

 ## URL